CaglarAlperen/Unity-Projects/Bounce Dribble/Readme.md

 # Gameplay

-* This is a highscore challenge game.
+This is a highscore challenge game.
+Only work for 9:16 aspect ratio because I didn't make ajdustments for different aspect ratios.
 * Every collision with side walls worth 1 point.
 * If you touch spikes you lose.
 * Every 5 points spike count increases up to 5 at most.